Solidarität gewinnt – Gerechtigkeit siegt!

 [21.2.2024] Statement: After the Moria fire in 2020, the judicial scandal continues – Demand for fair and transparent trial on 4 March 2024 in Lesbos

-(German, Greek and Spanish translation below)
+(Greek and German translation below)

 Statement 21/2/2024 of the Solidarity Campaign #FreetheMoria6